 Entry fee and timings – It is free to enter V & A but Cape wheel is 100 R (Approx $7).

-Tip – Its an excellent place to enjoy a meal at one of the many restaurants by the bay.
+Tips – Its an excellent place to enjoy a meal at one of the many restaurants by the bay.
 So visit during lunch/dinner hours and enjoy some gastronomical delights.
+If you’re planning a trip to Cape Town visit African Safari Home for a list of excellent hotels in and around the Victoria & Alfred Waterfront and greater Cape area.

 Drive along the scenic Chapman’s peak route –